Anaminus/roblox-cure/README.md

 	*callback* is a function called when a new player is added.
 A Player instance is passed as an argument.

-	This function returns a table that contains a single function, "disconnect".
-After disconnect is called, the callback function will no longer be called by PlayerAdded.
+	This function returns a "disconnect" function.
+When it is called, the callback function will no longer be called by PlayerAdded.

 	This global variable is only available on the server.